ford-jones/Lazarus/docs/api-reference.md

 > **shader:** *The id of the shader program used to render this mesh.
 Acquired from the return value of `Shader::initialiseShader()`*

 ### Functions:
-#### shared_ptr\<TriangulatedMesh> create3DAsset(std::string meshPath, std::string materialPath, std::string texturePath)
+#### Mesh::TriangulatedMesh create3DAsset(std::string meshPath, std::string materialPath, std::string texturePath)
 Finds and reads a wavefront (obj) file located at `meshPath`. \
 Creates a new instance of a `TriangulatedMesh`, initialises the values of its properties and returns it. \
 Invokes the `MaterialLoader::loadMaterial()` function and passes on the `materialPath`.

-Returns a shared pointer to the mesh object.
+Returns a new mesh entity.

 Params:
 > **meshPath:** *The relative path to the wavefront mesh asset you wish to render.*
 > **materialPath:** *The relative path to the wavefront material asset you wish to render.*
 > **texturePath:** *The relative path to the texture image. (optional)*

-#### shared_ptr\<TriangulatedMesh> createQuad(float width, float height, std::string texturePath, float uvXL, float uvXR, float uvY)
+#### Mesh::TriangulatedMesh createQuad(float width, float height, std::string texturePath, float uvXL, float uvXR, float uvY)
 Creates a quad (2D plane) to the size of the specified height and width. \
 Textures loaded into a quad have their fragments discarded where the texture opacity is 0.0 - used for sprites.

-Returns a shared pointer to the mesh object.
+Returns a new mesh entity.

 Params:
 > **width:** *The relative path to the wavefront mesh asset you wish to render.*